radhikagude18-tec/E-commerce-Sales-Analysis-Using-SQL-Python-Pandas-Matplotlib/README.md

-## 📌 Detailed Project Description

-This project is an end-to-end **E-commerce Data Analysis** workflow designed to extract insights from multiple relational tables using **SQL** and transform the results into meaningful visualizations using **Python (Pandas & Matplotlib)**.

-The goal of the project is to understand customer behavior, product performance, sales trends, state-wise distribution, and payment insights using a real-world structured dataset.

----

-## 🔍 What This Project Covers

 ### 🟦 1.
 Database Connection & SQL Queries
 The project begins by connecting to a SQLite database containing e-commerce tables such as: